boland25/HelloQuantumWeb/README.md

 # Hello Quantum Arcade Edition

 This repo contains all of the html5 web files to run Hello Quanutm Arcade Edition on the web.
+This is meant to run on a large screen in portrait mode 2160 tall X 1215 wide.
+But i beleieve it will run on something smaller as long as it keeps the ratio.

 I have included the basic node server files for being able to run this on a server.
 This is neccessary because it will not run unless its served.